 - 3.12 Any minor loss of riverbank vegetation, even if not replaced, would have no noticeable impact on the structure and function of the river corridor for wildlife.
-None of the vegetation present is rare or specifically notable. - 3.13 In light of the above, it is agreed that no adverse effect on the structure/function or conservation status of the River Aire is predicted.
-It is agreed that the predicted temporary effect is therefore negligible adverse and not significant.
+None of the vegetation present is rare or specifically notable. - 3.13 In light of the above, it is agreed that no adverse effect on the structure/function or conservation status of the River Aire is predicted, based on the information provided to date, and that the impacts are not significant.